[How to solve] Could not load host key: /etc/ssh/ssh_host_rsa_key issue in FreeBSD or Linux

 Sometimes the ssh is not at all installed on your system or you missed out to enable the ssh package while installing the OS.
 How you will come to know if ssh is installed or not?? just type ssh in your command prompt and to surprise you will see that command is not found or similar text.

-In ubuntu: sudo apt-get install openssh-server will work
+sudo apt-get install openssh-server should work in Ubuntu Linux

 Well I think this will mostly help you out to solve Could not load host key: /etc/ssh/ssh_host_rsa_key issue.
 If not then comment in the comment box and I will surely help you out.